-Developments started recently were Yale Acres Redevelopment Phase I (162 units) and the Phase II expansion with 10 units.
+MHA continues to undertake a multi-year effort to modernize and improve its aging housing stock.
+Recent developments include Yale Acres Redevelopment Phase I (162 units) and the Phase II expansion with 10 units.
 These developments have a development schedule of 22 and 18 months are currently in development.
 The MHA is closing on \$1.6 million for veteran's supportive housing at the Hannover Place Housing development with 10-units reserved for veterans at-risk of homeless.
 Silver City Apartments, a 41 residential unit development started in the prior program year is in a 20-month development schedule.

-Developments in planning are Yales Acres Common Building and Warming Center, which is the Phase III in the modernization of Yales Acres.
+Projects various stages of developments are the Yales Acres Common Building and Warming Center, which is the Phase III in the modernization of Yales Acres.
 Plans include a community meeting room, gymnasium, heated pool, fitness center, child care center, community kitchen and more.
 Also planned are the 143 West Main Street mixed-income development with 45-units, and the Maple View Apartments located in the Transit Oriented District area in downtown.